 How Cannabis Can Help Relieve Symptoms

-Research is still in its early stages, but some studies show medical marijuana can treat MS symptoms like:
+Research is still in its early stages, but some studies show medical cannabis can treat MS symptoms like:

 - Stiffness or uncontrolled muscle movements.
-Medical marijuana may help calm your spasms and let you move your arms and legs more freely.
+Medical cannabis may help calm your spasms and let you move your arms and legs more freely.

 - Overactive bladder.
 Does MS make you feel like you need to go to the bathroom a lot?
 Medical cannabis treatment can ease the spasms that cause your frequent urge to urinate.